The electroweak magnetic monopole in the presence of KSVZ axion: Characteristics of electroweak monopole and axion

 where the extra minus sign on the right-handed side of $\vec{B}$ is due to our choice of metric tensor ${\rm diag}(+1,-1,-1,-1)$.
 These electromagnetic fields are purely generated by the electroweak monopole in vacuum.
 However, if we take into account the axion which couples to the physical photon, the axion acts as a kind of source to excite another electromagnetic field.
 It changes the electric field as

-For the electric and magnetic charges of the electroweak monopole, they are defined as the integrals of electromagnetic fields over a closed curve.
+For the electric and magnetic charges of the electroweak dyon, they are defined as the integrals of electromagnetic fields over a closed curve.
 We have the following charges

 The magnetic charge $q_m$ is exactly the same as that of the Cho-Maison monopole.
 The first term of electric charge $q_e$ is that of the pure Cho-Maison monopole and the last two terms are induced by the presence of axion-photon interaction.

-We show the modified electric charge in the third column of Table~\ref{tab:masscharge} in units of $4\pi/e$.
-One can see that the KSVZ axion changes the electric charge of electroweak monopole by about 20\%.
-The change does not depend on the PQ scale $v_a$ either.
+We show the modified electric charge in the right panel of Fig.~\ref{fig:numerical} and in the fourth column of Table~\ref{tab:masscharge} in units of $4\pi/e$.
+One can see that the introduction of KSVZ axion exhibits a non-monotonic influence on the electric charge of dyon.
+As $n$ increases, the presence of axion leads to an increase in the electric charge with $\Delta q_e=q_e^{\rm KSVZ}-q_e^{\rm SM}>0$.
+Given the presence of KSVZ axion, the magnitude of electric charge $|q_e|$ is at most changed by $31.2\%$ for $n=60$ on the 95\% C.L. fitted line.
+Given $n=36$, the change of the magnitude of electric charge is 27.2\%.
+For $n\gg 100$, both electric charges achieve constant values with $q_e^{\rm SM}=-0.0769 {4\pi\over e}$ and $q_e^{\rm KSVZ}=-0.0751 {4\pi\over e}$.
+The constant difference purely arises from Witten effect term $q_m g_{a\gamma\gamma} a(\infty)$.